browserstack/api/README.md

 ```

 Where {mime} is replaced with the returned mime in the json object and {data} is replaced by the base64 encoded data returned in the data tag.

+## Terminating a worker
+Use this method to terminate a worker.
+Useful if you set the worker up to run indefinitely or if you've received all the information needed and you want to save on credit time.

+  DELETE  /worker/:id

+The id is the id returned when you first created the worker.
+Once called the browser instance will be immediately terminated and will no longer be accessible.